-Tcl command; specifies simple clock uncertainty for single clock and clock-to-clock uncertainty between two clocks (from and to).
+Tcl command; specifies a clock-to-clock uncertainty between two clocks (from and to) and returns the ID of the created constraint if the command succeeded.

 uncertainty

 Specifies the time in nanoseconds that represents the amount of variation between two clock edges.